 The Dobbie Dico Meter Co. was originally established in Western Australia in 1940.
-A joint venture between Mr. William (Bill) Bardon and Mr Alex Dobbie of South Australian foundry, A.W.
-Dobbie and Co.
-Ltd., who had an office branch at 804 - 808 Hay Street, Perth.
+A joint venture between Mr. William (Bill) Bardon and Mr Alex Dobbie (Alexander’s grandson).
 A.W.
-Dobbie manufactured a wide range of machinery including water meters in South Australia, although their main line of business was in sewing machines.
+Dobbie & Co.
+Ltd., had an office branch at 804 - 808 Hay Street, Perth and manufactured a wide range of machinery with their main line of business now sewing machines.
 Together Bill and Alex identified an opportunity in the W.A. market to locally produce water meters and with the South Australian expertise to draw upon, agreed to commence manufacturing operations in Perth.
 The name of the company was derived from the Dobbie connection and Dico, Latin for ‘to state or declare’.
 It was felt this was a strong name for a manufacturer of meters.
 The original Dobbie Dico plant was located in Wittenoom Street, East Perth and comprised both a ferrous and non-ferrous foundry, together with engineering shops and product assembly facilities.

 DDMC, as the company was initially known, commenced the manufacture of water meters and valves for the WA market and at one time accounted for some 70% of all water meter production within the State.
 Dobbie meters were noted for their accuracy and reliability and remained in production for many years.

 During World War II, DDMC was contracted to supply deck equipment and various other cast components for the US Navy’s operations and installations within Australia.
 This ancillary business continued for some years after the cessation of hostilities, but finally declined as the U.S. Navy presence within the region was downsized.